 The BXT216 has cushioned siderails and variable response deck cushioning, along with a three-speed fan.
 It also has an integrated sound system and features 11 pre-programmed workouts.
 There are also customizable workout options available.
 While most treadmill warranties cover frames and motors for a lifetime, Bowflex gives you 15 and five years respectively.
 While this is the least impressive warranty in our lineup, Bowflex offers solid customer support via phone and live chat.
 You can also find videos, manuals and answers to FAQs online.

-40 onboard workouts and you can run anywhere in the world with GoogleMaps
+40 workouts, and you can run anywhere in the world with GoogleMaps

 The NordicTrack Commercial 2950 has 40 onboard workouts, which ties with the ProForm SMARTPro 9000 for the most of any treadmill we reviewed.
 Both machines come with a membership to iFit, allowing you to stream thousands of studio workouts into your home.

-5. ProForm SmartPRO 9000: Best for interval training
+5. ProForm SmartPRO 9000: best treadmill for interval training

 Deck cushioning has an air compression chamber designed to minimize stress